Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Amplifier's properties from Green's functions

-In this appendix, we show how to obtain all spectral properties of the amplifier such as gain, reverse gain, and noise from the information contained in the Green's function $G(\omega)=(\omega-H_{\rm nh})^{-1}$, where $H_{\rm nh}$ is the non-Hermitian matrix defined in Eq.~(\ref{Hnh}).
-We also show that signal ($\omega=\omega_s$) and idler ($\omega=-\omega_s$) fields have the same topological amplifying properties.
+In this Appendix, we derive the expressions for the amplifier's properties such as gain, reverse gain, noise, and saturation, in terms of the Green's function matrix.
+We follow a procedure similar to Ref.~\cite{ramos_topological_2021}.

-The output operator $\bar{a}^{\rm out}_j(t)$ characterizes the amplified field leaving the device at the output port $j$.
-In the rotating frame with the pump frequency $\omega_b$, this is related to the input field by a standard input-output relation \cite{Ripoll2022},